np-guard/netpol-analyzer/docs/diff_output.md

 Diff output in `dot` format:

-in dot output graphs, all the peers of the analyzed cluster are grouped by their namespaces.
+In dot output graphs, all the peers of the analyzed cluster are grouped by their namespaces.

 ```
 $ ./bin/k8snetpolicy diff --dir1 tests/netpol-analysis-example-minimal/ --dir2 tests/netpol-diff-example-minimal/ -o dot